Home Politics and Current Affairs Elephant attacks Russian tourist, PETA writes for rehabilitation

 PETA writes to Diya Kumari

-PETA India, on Wednesday, has written to Rajasthan deputy and for tourism Diya Kumari urging Gouri's rehabilitation and demanding that all elephant rides be replaced immediately with eco-friendly motorised vehicles, as was recommended in a report from the committee constituted by the Elephant Division of the Ministry of Environment, Forest and Climate Change, per an order of the Supreme Court of India.
+PETA India, on Wednesday, has written to Rajasthan and minister for tourism Diya Kumari urging Gouri's rehabilitation and demanding that all elephant rides be replaced immediately with eco-friendly motorised vehicles, as was recommended in a report from the committee constituted by the Project Elephant Division of the Ministry of , Forest and Climate Change, per an order of the Supreme Court of India.

 Gouri attacks Russian tourist